 - You may want to check out our online guides to choosing flower remedies according to specific dog behavior issues.

 Please keep in mind this is not a consult - you are responsible for choosing which essences you would like to include in your dog's formula.
-If you would like a custom flower essence formula based on a professional analysis of your dog's behavior, please go to our Custom Formulas page.
+If you would like a custom flower essence formula based on a professional analysis of your dog's behavior, please consider ordering a Flower Essence Consult.

 - It is generally recommended that a formula contains 6 or fewer flower essences.
 While this is not written in stone, it's a good general guideline.
 A more narrowly-focused formula that concentrates on primary issues tends to be more effective than one that tries to address every possible problem.

 - It's not always easy to choose the correct remedy for a dog's emotional state, and there will be some inevitable trial and error involved.
 My best advice is to not overthink it too much.
 When unsure of your dog's motivation, choose the flower essences that best fit the most troubling surface behaviors.
 Yes, there may be deeper underlying emotions at work, but balancing the surface emotions first may make those deeper emotions easier to identify and resolve later.

 - Don't worry if you misjudge and choose an essence that is not appropriate for your dog.
 If the emotional state is not out of balance, the essence for that state will simply have no effect --- no harm done!
 Bach flowers are, therefore, very safe to "experiment" with.

 - For the purposes of Design Your Own Formulas, Rescue Remedy is counted as a single essence.